peter910820/LTGroup-draw-lots/README.md

 # LTGroup_draw_lots
- LTGroup technology meeting draw_lots, Use to choice the main speaker to the next meeting.
+ LTGroup technology meeting draw lots, Use to choice the main speaker to the next meeting.
+ Use the draw-lots.exe to draw lots.